vuejs/eslint-plugin-vue/docs/rules/index.md

 ## Priority A: Essential (Error Prevention)

 - :three: Indicates that the rule is for Vue 3 and is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/vue3-strongly-recommended"` and `"plugin:vue/vue3-recommended"` presets.
-- :two: Indicates that the rule is for Vue 2 and is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"` presets.
+- :two: Indicates that the rule is for Vue 2 and is included in `"plugin:vue/essential"` preset.

 <rules-table>